Decimal Operators

 The HiveQL behavior:

-Additionally, the computation of decimal division adapts to the allow-precision-loss flag, while the decimal addition, subtraction, and multiplication do not.
+Additionally, the computation of decimal division adapts to the allow-precision-loss flag, while the decimal addition, subtraction, multiplication and integer division do not.

 p = max(p1 - s1, p2 - s2) + max(s1, s2) + 1